 punctiliously (adverb), more punctiliously, most punctiliously

-Characteristic of being very careful about behaving properly and doing things in a correct way: Janice is a newspaper reporter who is punctiliously using correct grammar in her writing assignments.
+Characteristic of how a person is very careful about behaving properly and doing things in a correct way: Janice is a newspaper reporter who punctiliously uses correct grammar in her writing assignments.

 quickly (adverb), more quickly, most quickly